e271828e/Flight.jl/docs/notes/design/framework_design.md

-takes as authoritative, and what is checked against what. §13.1–§13.4 settle the component side (v0.5, amended v0.8: strict `locals`); §13.5–§13.8 settle the assembly side (v0.6); the build pipeline is §14 (v0.8); the stopped-sim service spellings remain open (§19).
+takes as authoritative, and what is checked against what. §13.1–§13.4 settle the component side (v0.5, amended v0.8: strict `locals`); §13.5–§13.8 settle the assembly side (v0.6); the build pipeline is §14 (v0.8); the stopped-sim service spellings are settled in §16.
 Concrete syntax below is near-final in shape but still illustrative in spelling.
 The sketches (`sketch_decoder.jl`, `sketch_io.jl`) are refreshed to this layer and the services spellings (v0.17); the pre-v0.5 split-form sketch (`sketch.jl`), which